DISCOVER THE ULTIMATE AMERICAN ROAD TRIP

 As you enter the North Side of Chicago, look out for the distinctive neon sign and two giant fiberglass hot dogs standing atop Chicago’s only drive-in restaurant.

-Located on the same site as the original Superdawg stand, many things haven’t changed since 1948 – from the family owners, to the hot dog recipe.
+Located on the same site as the original Superdawg stand, not much has changed since 1948 – from the family owners, to the hot dog recipe.

-Chow down on a pure beef hot dog, with all the tangy trimmings, including mustard, piccalilli, and a spicy hot pepper.
-Pair it with signature crinkle-cut Superfries and a Supermalt.
+Chow down on a pure beef hot dog, with all the tangy trimmings, including mustard, piccalilli, and a dash of spicy hot pepper sauce.
+Pair it with their signature crinkle-cut Superfries and a Supermalt for the true Superdawg experience.

 Roaring Twenties Chicago